Coherent confluence modulo relations and double groupoids: Introduction

-A coherent presentation of a $1$-category extends the notion of presentation of the category by globular cells that generate all the $2$-syzygies of the presentation.
-Explicitly, a coherent presentation is defined by a directed graph $X$, a set $R$ of globular relations on the free category on $X$, and an acyclic set $\Gamma$ of $2$-spheres of the free $(2,1)$-category $\tck{R}$ generated by the presentation $(X,R)$.
-The acyclicity property means that the quotient of the $(2,1)$-category $\tck{R}$ by the congruence generated by $\Gamma$ is aspherical.
-This notion of coherent presentation extends to $(n-1)$-categories, for $n>1$, presented by $n$-polygraphs: a coherent presentation is an $n$-polygraph~$P_n$ extended by an acyclic cellular extension $P_{n+1}$ of the free $(n,n-1)$-category on $P_n$.
-When the $n$-polygraph is convergent, that is confluent and terminating, it can be extended into a coherent presentation by adding generating $(n+1)$-cells defined by a family of confluence diagrams of the form
+A \emph{coherent extension} of the $n$-polygraph $(P,R)$ is a set $\Gamma$ of generating $(n+1)$-cells on the free $(n,n-1)$-category $\tck{(P,R)}$ on $(P,R)$ that generates all the syzygies of the presentation.
+In other words, any $n$-sphere in the quotient of the free $(n,n-1)$-category $\tck{(P,R)}$ by the congruence generated by $\Gamma$ is trivial.
+We say also that the extension $\Gamma$ is \emph{acyclic}.
+When the $n$-polygraph $(P,R)$ is \emph{convergent}, that is confluent and terminating, it can be extended into a coherent presentation by $(n+1)$-cells keeping track of confluence diagrams of \emph{critical branchings}, which correspond to minimal overlappings of rules in $R$.
+Explicitly, any chosen family of \emph{generating confluences}, made of $(n+1)$-cells

-for every critical branching $(f,g)$ of the $n$-polygraph $P_n$.
-Coherent presentations constructed in this way generalize rewriting systems by keeping track of the cells generated by confluence diagrams.
-This construction was initiated by Squier in~\cite{Squier94} for monoids and generalized to $n$-categories in~\cite{GuiraudMalbos09}.
+given by a confluence diagram for each critical branching $(f,g)$, extends the $n$-polygraph $(P,R)$ to a coherent presentation.
+This construction was initiated by Squier in~\cite{Squier94} for monoids and generalized to $n$-categories in~\cite{GuiraudMalbos09,GuiraudMalbos18}.